krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 ## **1. Measuring dating success through "rarity"**

-Imagine ranking everyone on general desirability – some mix of attractiveness, intelligence, happiness, and other valued traits.
-We don't need to define this precisely, just accept that some rough ordering exists.
+Imagine ranking everyone on general desirability: some mix of attractiveness, intelligence, happiness, and other valued traits.
+We don't need to define this precisely — it's enough that some rough ordering exists.

 If you're "1-in-100" among your gender, you're in the top 1% of men or women.
 (Quick reference: 1-in-2 = 50th percentile, 1-in-10 = 90th percentile, 1-in-100 = 99th percentile.)